SamBurgess93/Milestone-1/README.md

     </dd>

   <dt><a href="#contact" target="_blank" alt="BB Fitness Home Page">Contact</a></dt>
   <dd>The contact section will be the final section before the footer.
-This offers the user an oppurtunity to get in contact with the business to start their fitness journey.
+This offers the user an opportunity to get in contact with the business to start their fitness journey.
 Theres a name, email and message field all of which are required fields.
 There is a send button at the bottom which changes state as the user hovers over with their mouse inviting them to click.

   <dt><a href="#footer" target="_blank" alt="BB Fitness Home Page">Footer</a></dt>
   <dd>The footer gives the user easy access to the social media links for the business to learn more.
 Links to Facebook, Instagram and Twitter are available.